How do fictional stories illustrate AI misalignment?

 There are many fictional stories that depict unaligned non-human entities in ways that can illustrate some aspects of what AI misalignment might look like.

-Many traditional fables about "being careful what you wish for" — such as the stories of King Midas, The Sorcerer’s Apprentice, and some traditional Jewish Golems — hinge on a character getting what they literally ask for, but failing to anticipate the full consequences or side effects.
+Many traditional fables about "being careful what you wish for" — such as the stories of King Midas, The Sorcerer’s Apprentice, literal genies, and some traditional Jewish Golems — hinge on a character getting what they literally ask for, but failing to anticipate the full consequences or side effects.
 These stories illustrate how the complexity and fragility of human values make outer misalignment a real danger, and how a genie-like superintelligence that did not understand what we really want (or tried to actively subvert it, in the case of specification gaming) could lead to catastrophic consequences.1

 Some stories (Mission: Impossible – Dead Reckoning, 2001: A Space Odyssey, Ex Machina) portray AIs that have been tasked with seemingly beneficial or morally neutral aims but are misaligned in important ways from their creators.